 Use Equipment Suited for Your Kids

 Set your kids up for success by providing them with a rod and reel they can handle competently.
-This means avoiding baitcasting reels in favor or spinning reels, and using rods that are a little shorter than average.
+This means avoiding bait casting reels in favor of spinning reels, and using rods that are a little shorter than average.
 You can find appropriate rods and other tackle in a variety of area stores, or you can just rent the necessary equipment from the pier’s tackle shop (the staff can also help answer any questions you may have and point you in the right direction).

 Licenses and More

 If you want to learn more about the best ways to catch fish with your kids, check out Outdoor Empire’s review of the subject.
-There, you can learn about the best equipment and baits for your kids, as well as tips on selecting good locations and targeting the species that are the easiest to catch.
+There you can learn about the best equipment and baits for your kids, as well as tips on selecting good locations and targeting the species that are the easiest to catch.